- GW Home

 The Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) Certificate focuses on primary health care for patients across the adult age continuum and focuses on the care and management of the adolescent patient (starting at age 12), the adult patient, the older adult patient, and the frail elderly patient.

-The Family Nurse Practitioner (FNP) Certificate focuses on the primary care needs of patients, families and communities and prepares nurses for work in primary care clinics, hospitals, public health clinics, home-health settings, innovative specialty practices, and more.
+The Family Nurse Practitioner (FNP) Certificate focuses on the primary care needs of patients, families and communities, and prepares nurses for work in primary care clinics, hospitals, public health clinics, home-health settings, innovative specialty practices, and more.

 The Health Care Quality Certificate focuses on quality and patient safety leadership, management, and research preparing graduates to meet the growing need for quality and patient safety specialists who can grow and sustain a culture of continuous improvement.

-Finally, the Palliative Care Nurse Practitioner Certificate is prepares the nurse practitioner to provide high quality palliative care for the increasing numbers of older adults with serious, chronic illness and their families.
+Finally, the Palliative Care Nurse Practitioner Certificate prepares the nurse practitioner to provide high quality palliative care for the increasing numbers of older adults with serious, chronic illness and their families.